-One of my favourite activities to do with idioms is an escape room!
+One of my favorite activities to do with idioms is an escape room!
 Students work in groups to circulate the room and problem-solve different puzzles, games, and activities related to idioms.
 This is usually a big challenge, but it is a fun way to expose students to new idioms and also tests and practices their understanding of the idioms they learned throughout the year!

-Another fun idiom related game is holding an idiom paper fortune teller.
+Another fun idiom-related game is holding an idiom paper fortune teller.
 These are just fun to have in your classroom as an early finisher activity or as a brain break where students attempt to guess the meaning of 8 new idioms.